 Median AMB, the ambulance train

-A team of Korean designers (Hong Seonghwan, Lee Hyungtaek, Lee Taekkyung & Song Yoojin) created the Median AMB, a special ambulance that can go directly to the crash site without being affected by the traffic congestion created by the accident.
+A team of Korean designers (Hong Seonghwan, Lee Hyungtaek, Lee Taekkyung & Song Yoojin) created the Median ENVIRONMENT, a special ambulance that can go directly to the crash site without being affected by the traffic congestion created by the accident.
 One of the most "frontier" medical innovations, but it provides inspiration.

 The Median AMB moves on the central reservation and drives up and down the highway almost as if it were a monorail.
 It features sliding doors on both sides, seating for a driver and an assistant, and an area for a stretcher that restrains the victim.
 Median AMB is a concept that aims to speed up first aid as much as possible.